coder137/coder137.github.io/_posts/2018-06-08-pointer-to-void.md

 ## Using Floats or any other complex data type with Void Pointers

-Another datatype type does not work with void pointer is float, i.e we cannot type cast `(float) floatData` and expect it to work, There are different ways to circumvent this issue, given below
+Another data type type does not work with void pointer is float, i.e we cannot type cast `(float) floatData` and expect it to work, There are different ways to circumvent this issue, given below

 We can circumvent this using [Method1](/assets/code/2018-06-08-pointer-to-void/bypassingFloatRestriction/main.c)